BertrandBordage/django-terms/README.rst

 List of known side effects
 --------------------------

-A few side effects are therefore happening during HTML reconstruction.
+A few side effects are therefore happening during HTML reconstruction:
-I don't see why they could be undesired, but here is a list of them:

 * Entity names and numbers (e.g. ``&eacute;``, ``&#233;``, …) are unescaped.
   This means they are replaced with their unicode characters